 This is a golden opportunity for the Democrats to get back what is rightfully theirs, the running of the federal government.

-It is theirs by birthright, it is theirs by entitlement, and we have a chance to get it back.
+And we have a chance to get it back.

-And they they do this story every year about this time, about a year away from the next elections.
+And they do this story every year about this time, about a year away from the next elections.

-And then when the elections come and the Democrats lose, we get three months almost straight of stories focused on what do the Democrats have to do to get power back.
+And then when the elections come and the Democrats lose, we get three months, almost straight, of stories focused on what do the Democrats have to do to get power back.

 And they've been doing this since 1994.